 If you are anything like me, understanding depth of field (DOF) was one of the biggest hurdles you had to overcome when learning the technical aspects of photography and shooting in manual mode.
 I would read explanations online, see links to calculators, hear it described as “shallow” or “deep” and couldn’t make sense of it all.

-Explaining depth of field starts with defining certain terms and moves to describing some things that affect depth of field.
+To be able to explain depth of field we have to start with defining certain terms.
+Then I will get into describing some things that affect depth of field.

 What is a Focal Plane?

 The focal plane is the distance from the camera at which the sharpest focus is attained.

 In the photos below you can see how the focal plane affects how much of the photo is in focus.
 The first photo all the toys are in focus because they are on the same focal plane.

 Everything before and behind is not in focus because it is not in the focal plane.